Baltic Nature Tourism News

 Apring brings a variety of activities.
 Bird- watchers can witness mass migrations at the seaside, small islands, islets and in many national parks and nature places such as - Kemeri National Park, Slitere National park in Latvia and Haapsalu, Matsalu National Park, Lahemaa Na- tional Park and many other places in Estonia.
 Boating and kayaking enthu- siasts can paddle through the flooded meadows of Dviete or Soomaa’s “fifth season”.
 Hikers and cyclists will find national parks coming to life with fresh colors and wildlife activity.

-Read PDF newsletter #9 here Read online winter newsletter #9 here
+Read PDF newsletter #9 here Read online newsletter #9 here

 Baltic Nature Tourism Winter Newsletter #08